past-urbanist/Mon-Pop-Pred/README.md

 # How Coronavirus impacts population distribution?
-Monthly Population Prediction Based on Machine Learning and Satellite Imagery: Evidence from Italy, 2020
+Monthly Population Prediction Based on Machine Learning and Satellite Imagery: Evidence from Europe, 2020

 ### !!!
 This is the ongoing program of mine which is being updated from time to time.